MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/Timing.md

 ---
-title: Timing - Common Data Model | Microsoft Docs
+title: Timing in electronicMedicalRecords - Common Data Model | Microsoft Docs
 description: Specifies an event that may occur multiple times.
 Timing schedules are used to record when things are planned, expected or requested to occur.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Timing
+# Timing in electronicMedicalRecords

 Specifies an event that may occur multiple times.
 Timing schedules are used to record when things are planned, expected or requested to occur.